BekahHW/Moms-Learn-Tech/README.md

 ### Scholarships and Tickets
 ([Go to top](#moms-learn-tech))
 * [Grace Hopper Celebration scholarship](https://anitab.org/career-toolbox/ghc-scholarship-grants/) AnitaB.org finds sponsors to award hundreds of student and faculty scholarships to attend the Grace Hopper Celebration.
 This once in a lifetime chance, allows academics to connect with other women in computing, hear stories from peers and experts in computing, and get quality career advice specific to their needs needs.
+* [Dataquest.io Diversity Scholarship](https://www.dataquest.io/blog/dataquest-women-data-science-scholarship/) A scholarship for summer 2019 that will help women and minorities get started in studying Data Science.

 ### Conferences with Childcare
 ([Go to top](#moms-learn-tech))